AishatAdewoyin/AishatAdewoyin/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about anything.
 - 😄 Pronouns: She/Her.
-- ⚡ Fun fact: I love listening to Reggae and Blues.
-I love singing and dancing.🥰
+- ⚡ Fun fact: I love listening to Reggae and Blues 🥰

 ### Connect with me: